Geetima2021/RISC-V-Myth-workshop/README.md

 ```bash
 spike - d pk <object filename.o>
 ```
-and we can decide the pc till where the debug is done
+and we can decide the pc from where the debug starts

 ```bash
 until pc 0 < pc of your choice>